 Airports, airlines and pilots have access to a wide range of weather information to assist with the planning and safe conduct of flights in UK airspace:

-- Aviation Briefing Service (please refer to the guidance)
+- Aviation Briefing Service

 - Terminal Aerodrome Forecasts (TAFs) for airports

 - Warnings of hazardous weather conditions at airports and aerodromes

 - Short-term landing forecasts (Trends) for selected airports

 - Winds and temperature forecasts for fixed locations

 - Services for helicopters – offshore, search and rescue, Police and air ambulance

 CAA Consultation on changes to UK regulated aviation products

 The CAA has issued a letter outlining proposed changes to UK regulated aviation meteorological briefing products resulting from EASA Implementing Regulation (EU) 2017/373.